Jason23347/sanobaclock/readme.md

 You need to download asset package by yourself, from this site: http://sothewitch.imel.co.jp/android/2k92ytne/android_prepare.zip, there's also a nude dlc package but I won't give it to you ~.

-Download the package and unpack to /your/root/files,copy "config.ini" to the same path of the excutable file, copy "mute.mp3" into the asset file.Then change the settings in config.ini.
+Download the package and unpack to /your/root/,copy "config.ini" to the same path of the executable file, copy "mute.mp3" into the asset file.Then change the settings in config.ini.

 If you started the application successfully, character will report time for you.